 Patrons understand that they are solely responsible for items checked out with their card.

 A child’s parent/legal guardian will assume responsibility for charges incurred while the child (age 17 and younger) is or was in their care.
 Parents may temporarily suspend or permanently cancel a child’s account at any time, however charges remain the responsibility of the parent/legal guardian.

 Residents of Fountaindale Public Library District are encouraged to begin the library card application process by visiting the Library.
 A valid photo ID with the resident’s name and current address must be shown in person at this time.
 An additional piece of identification will be needed if the photo ID address is not the current address.
 Acceptable pieces of identification are listed in Appendix 1.
 They may also choose to initiate the registration process online.
 Residents will be asked to visit the library to verify their application with the documentation listed in Appendix 1 within 30 days.

-ANY RESIDENT AGE 18 OR OLDER of the Library District may obtain a borrower’s card by completing an application and furnishing two pieces of identification with current residency along with a valid photo ID with current address.
+ANY RESIDENT AGE 18 OR OLDER of the Library District may obtain a patron card by completing an application with a valid photo ID with current address.
 An additional piece of identification will be needed if the photo ID address is not the current address.
 Acceptable proof of current residency are listed in Appendix 1.
 Proof of residency must contain a street address; no P.O. boxes will be accepted.

-ANY RESIDENT AGE 17 AND YOUNGER may obtain a borrower’s card when accompanied by a parent or legal guardian, who will provide the appropriate identification and sign the application on his or her behalf.
+ANY RESIDENT AGE 17 AND YOUNGER may obtain a patron’s card when accompanied by a parent or legal guardian, who will provide the appropriate identification and sign the application on his or her behalf.
 Children of shared legal guardianship may have up to two library cards, provided that one or both addresses fall within the boundaries of the Library District.